 Millennials are fast becoming the largest group of people employed in the world today.
 This generational shift is set to have long lasting and dramatic effects on the world of work.
 It means also that companies and organisations are going to have to rethink their approach to how their employees work.

 Many of these changes will be positive ones.
-Prioritizing self care, and reducing work-related stress, is important for all of us.
+Prioritising self care, and reducing work-related stress, is important for all of us.
 Reframing the work-life balance, in order to make it more equal, is also crucial to our long term physical and mental health.

 Change can be good, whether it is in the workplace or not.
 Changing how we work has the potential to radically change our approach to all of the different areas of our lives.